Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 # Cardboard Craic
 Phillip Healy's Milestone Project 3: Data-centric full stack site.
 Cardboard Craic is a site for all things boardgame related.
-Register to leave a review of a game you love or hate, check out news about what's going on in the world of boardgames!
+Register to leave a review of a game you love or hate, check out news to see what is going on in the world of boardgames!

 ## Brief